grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 #### Element type

-You can change the type of the element by making a new selection in the drop-down list:
+You can change element type by making a new selection in the drop-down list:

 ![Cursor on the element type selection drop-down](/media/docs/grafana/panels-visualizations/screenshot-element-type-select-v11.3.png)